ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

     install opencv by pip using this command pip3 install opencv-python

-    Also please unzip the the templates folder before running Main.py
+    Also please unzip the the templates folder before running Main.py and unzip the folder cold puzzles_to_print. please enjoy